Electronic Diabetes Tune-Up for Type 2 Diabetes

 The trial information does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue your usual treatment, but it's best to confirm with the trial organizers.

-What data supports the effectiveness of the Electronic Diabetes Tune-Up treatment for Type 2 Diabetes?
+What evidence suggests that the Diabetes Tune-Up Group interventions could be effective for Type 2 Diabetes?

 This trial is for African Americans with diabetes, including Type 2 Diabetes.
 Participants should be interested in joining a group program to manage their condition either online or in-person.
 Specific eligibility details are not provided, but typically participants would need to meet certain health criteria and commit to the study's schedule.